What affects the value of Verge (XVG) and what might the future hold for this popular privacy cryptocurrency?

 - Monero (XMR).
-This is an open-source, decentralised currency designed to be secure, private and untraceable.
-It features in the top 20 coins by market capitalisation.
+This is an open-source, decentralized currency designed to be secure, private and untraceable.
+It features in the top 20 coins by market capitalization.

 - Dash (DASH).
-Designed to allow instant and private payments, Dash is regularly listed in the top 10 coins in terms of market capitalisation.
+Designed to allow instant and private payments, Dash is regularly listed in the top 10 coins in terms of market capitalization.

 - PIVX (PIVX).
 Built on the Zerocoin protocol, PIVX aims to offer security, privacy and low transaction fees.

 - Zcash (ZEC).
 ZEC is well established in the list of the top 50 coins by market capitalisation.

 - Nav Coin (NAV).
 A bitcoin-based cryptocurrency designed for fast transactions, minimal fees and the option for private transactions.